-Prerequisites: Two PHI courses or approval of instructor.
-Offered: Spring
+Prerequisites: Two philosophy courses or approval of instructor.
+Offered: Spring.

 A study and analysis of various theories of human interaction and association.
 Address questions such as: What are the differences among a community, a society, and a state?
 What is the role of the individual in each of these associations?
 What makes a social organization just? .

-An examination of the intersection of science, society, and technology as they pertain to issues in environmental ethics.
-The course moves from theory by considering science, society, and technology philosophically to application by concluding with a major research project on an applied issue in environmental ethics involving scientific data and technological choice.
+Examining of the intersection of science, society, and technology as they pertain to issues in environmental ethics.
+Moves from theory by considering science, society, and technology philosophically to application by concluding with a major research project on an applied issue in environmental ethics involving scientific data and technological choice.

 Nature of scientific method and knowledge, with special attention given to current issues in the philosophy of science.
 Ways in which scientific explanations relate to religious and philosophical explanations.
 Both natural science and social science applications.

 Prerequisites: Laboratory Science (D) course; Mathematics (M) course.
-One philosophy course recommended.
-Offered: Spring
+Offered: Spring.

 Selected political theorists.
-Such writers as Plato, Aristotle, early Christian writers, Machiavelli, Luther, Calvin, Locke, Marx, and Niebuhr.
+Such writers as Aristotle, Calvin, early Christian writers, Locke, Luther, Machiavelli, Marx, Niebuhr, and Plato.
 Concentrates on primary sources.

-Prerequisites: One course in political science, philosophy, or European history; junior standing.
-Offered: Spring, even # year.
+Prerequisites: One course in political science, philosophy, or European history; Junior standing.
+Offered: Fall, odd # year.
 Special Notes: Carries cross-credit in political science and history.

 Intensive analysis of a philosophical issue or a major philosophical figure to be announced prior to registration.

 Prerequisites: One course in philosophy.
 Repeatable course Students may repeat the course for credit provided a different topic or philosopher is studied.
-Offered: Fall or spring
+Offered: Occasionally.

 Selected Asian philosophical streams drawn from Hinduism, Buddhism, Confucianism, Shintoism, and the contemporary Kyoto school.
 Readings from religious treatises, philosophical works, and literature, with examples from the arts to encourage an understanding of Eastern worldviews, especially Japan.
 Persons, ethics, and aesthetics.